Types of Medicare Advantage Plans

 • Identifying a physician whose credentials, care philosophy, and communication methods are compatible with your healthcare requirements

-• The ability to access hospitals and specialists is contingent upon the type of Medicare Advantage plan you have.
-Certain plans offer the flexibility to use any provider or hospital, whereas others may stipulate that you stay within the plan’s network.
+• The ability to access hospitals and specialists will likely be contingent upon the type of Medicare Advantage plan you have.
+Certain plans may offer the flexibility to use any provider or hospital, whereas others may stipulate that you stay within the plan’s network.

 Establishing Care with a Primary Doctor

-Incorporating a primary care physician in your Medicare Advantage plan can contribute to:
+Incorporating a primary care physician in your Medicare Advantage plan could potentially contribute to:

 • Improved health outcomes